-This post has been written by a guest blogger, a friend, and whom I’d call as an expert Indian solo female traveler, Purvi Kamaliya, who has been on her solo adventures in India since 4 years.
+This post on safest Indian towns for women travellers has been written by a guest blogger, Purvi Kamaliya, who has been on her solo adventures in India for the past 4 years.
 She has been hitchhiking, camping, trekking, cycling and exploring the offbeat and unseen places around the country, while regularly articulating her experiences in her blog Travel Hippies.
 Speaking on the issue of women travelling and safety in India, this is what she has to advise.

 8 Safest Indian Towns For Solo Female Travelers

 The safety issue is the first thing that comes in the mind of solo female travellers planning to explore India but according to me, such considerations are completely pointless as the crime against women exists everywhere in the world.
 You might need to be as vigilant in India as you need to be in any other country.
 I have travelled to the interiors of certain towns tagged as ‘unsafe’ and I realised that the scenario was completely opposite.
 However, consider a few curious stares and creepy smiles common if you are a foreigner visiting an unfrequented part of India as the people there might not be used to of seeing foreigners.
 Such things can also be easily handled by not paying attention, by giving an angry look or by pretending to call somebody and acting as if you are complaining about the person.
 Acting to call up police works the best, but do not go extreme, unless it is required.

 The Himalayas in India, however, be it Ladakh, Himachal Pradesh, Uttarakhand or the North-East stand the safest places where no extra safety measures are required.
 Even the coastal regions from Goa to Kerala also fall in the same category.
 You can enjoy roaming around in the woods, opt for random home-stays or can just pitch your tent anywhere.